Exploring the Gallery through Voice

 Project Description

-If you'd like to read more, the folks at Alley wrote a great blog post about our kickoff meeting You can also read about all 12 funded projects..
+To read more, Alley wrote a blog post about the project kickoff meeting.
+You can also read about all 12 funded projects.